jssteinberg/termcwd/README.md

 # termcwd

-Termcwd is a simple package/plugin script for Neovim and Vim.
+Termcwd is a tiny package/plugin for Neovim and Vim.
 Use it to open your terminal buffer based on the current working directory (CWD)—window local, tab local, or globally.
 A new terminal will be started if it hasn't already.